 Do you still have products at home that do not work for your curls?
 Then sell or trade these products with other Curly Girls!
 Who knows, someone else might love that one product.
 Every little bit helps and it also prevents waste of the product.
 Paying attention to these little things can save you quite a bit of money in total.

 Do you have any tips to make the Curly Girl Method cheaper?
-Let us know on Instagram!
+Let us know in the comments below!
 And if you have any questions, feel free to ask.